-Mononucleosis, also known as “mono,” is usually caused by a germ called the Epstein-Barr virus.
-Though best known for causing swollen glands and fatigue, mononucleosis can take many forms.
+Mononucleosis, also known as mono, is caused by the Epstein-Barr virus.
+Mono is best known for causing swollen glands and tiredness, but it can cause other symptoms as well.
 Most children with mono recover without any problems.
 But the illness can take a long time to go away.
 In some cases, mono can cause problems with the liver, spleen, or heart.
-So it is important that mono be diagnosed and the child watched carefully.
+So it is important to diagnose mono and to watch your child carefully.

 Mono can be easily transmitted from an infected person's saliva by:

 Sharing a straw, cup, toothbrushes, and eating utensils